ckuethe/pyenforcement/README.md

-# pyenforcement
+# PyEnforcement

-A python module for accessing the OpenDNS Security Platform API
+PyEnforcement is a python module for accessing the [OpenDNS Security Platform API](http://s-platform.opendns.com/#overview).